Take on the Smoke-Free Month challenge on your campus

 Human Library: Mental Health and Smoking

-Come talk with “living books” who share their experiences and challenge common misconceptions.
+Come talk with “living books” who will share their experiences and challenge common misconceptions.

 November 12 – 11:30 a.m. to 2:00 p.m., cafeteria